 ARTICLE I: NAME

 The name of this organization shall be "Child Life Council, Inc." (CLC) and may do business as the Association of Child Life Professionals (ACLP).

 ARTICLE II: PURPOSE

-The Child Life Council (CLC) serves the community of Certified Child Life Specialists®, faculty, child life assistants, and students, and advances the field of child life by establishing and maintaining professional standards, enhancing the professional growth and development of members, educating its members and the general public, and advancing credibility of the child life profession by fostering research and promoting the standards of child life practice on a national and international level.
+The Child Life Council advances the field of child life by establishing and maintaining professional standards, enhancing the professional growth and development of members, educating its members and the general public, and advancing credibility of the child life profession by fostering research and promoting the efficacy of child life practice.

 ARTICLE III: MEMBERSHIP